The biggest fear for many home sellers is having their house sit on the market.

 - Estimated time from accepting an offer to closing

-The average timeframe for an exclusive contract with a realtor to sell is usually between three and six months.
+The average timeframe is usually between three and six months.

-If you sign your contract relatively close to the time when you expect your home to be listed, be aware of agents who are pushing for six months or more.
+If you sign your agreement relatively close to the time when you expect your home to be listed, be aware of agents who are pushing for six months or more.

 Unless you’re in a market where the average home takes three to four months to sell, a six-month timeframe is excessive.

-Some agents will push for (or include without even discussing it) much longer timeframes than they should need.
+Some real estate agents will push for (or include without even discussing it) much longer timeframes than they should need.

 This is actually one of the oldest tricks in the book.